 Stage 3: Rough Cut

-Okay, now it’s really time to wake up and switch on that brilliant movie making mind of yours.
-So far, it’s been all about cruising on auto and following basic technique.
-But from here on out, you’ll be required to make some pretty tough decisions and nowhere will they be tougher than during the rough cut.
+Okay, now it’s really time to wake up and switch on that brilliant movie-making mind of yours.
+So far, it’s been all about cruising on auto and following basic techniques.
+But from here on out, you’ll be required to make some pretty tough decisions, and nowhere will they be tougher than during the rough cut.

 With the rough cut, you’ll be trimming that crazy-long first assembly down to one, neat tidy first draft.
 This means going through all of the different versions of each take and picking out the best one to keep.
 Think annual facebook friends cull, only harder.